Let us talk about one of the AngularJS’s most useful feature which helps in making awesome single page applications in JavaScript – The Controller.

 4.1.
 Online Demo

-BMWMotorcycleController is the inner-most controller defined within controllers hierarchy.
-It overrides both name and type attribute of scope.
+is the inner-most controller defined within controllers hierarchy.
+It overrides both name

 This way you can nest one controller within another and take advantage of parent controllers attributes whenever needed.